The Silence of the Lambs (novel)

-The Silence of the Lambs is a 1988 psychological horror novel by Thomas Harris.
-Published August 29, 1988, it is the sequel to Harris's 1981 novel Red Dragon.
-Both novels feature the cannibalistic serial killer Dr. Hannibal Lecter, this time pitted against FBI Special Agent Clarice Starling.
-Its film adaptation directed by Jonathan Demme was released in 1991 to widespread critical acclaim and box office success.
-It won the Academy Award for Best Picture.
+The Silence of the Lambs is a 1988 psychological horror crime thriller novel by Thomas Harris.
+Published August 29, it is the sequel to Harris's 1981 novel Red Dragon, and both novels feature the cannibalistic serial killer and brilliant psychiatrist Dr. Hannibal Lecter.
+This time, however, he is pitted against FBI trainee Clarice Starling as she works to solve the case of the "Buffalo Bill" serial killer.
+It is the most well-known installment of Harris's Hannibal Lecter series, selling over 10 million copies.